auman-chan/climplot/README.md

 ## More inforamtion

-More examples and information, please view the help pages and the files in vignettes.
+More examples and information, please view the help pages and [the websites of this package](https://auman-chan.github.io/climplot/) .

 ## Reference